Indiana Jones: The Pinball Adventure: Reception

 In a review for The Flipside the game was found to be enjoyable and similar to The Addams Family in that it could be considered to never be the same game twice.
 The superball feature was disliked.

+Due to the importance of sound, Play Meter recommended placing it away from other machines whose sound could overpower it.

 In a retro review in 2021 Pinball Mag called this machine Mark Ritchie's masterpiece.

 Digital Versions

 Zen Studios simultaneously developed two versions of the table.
-One was developed in their PinFX engine for Pinball FX3 and released on 10 March 2022; the other was developed in Unreal Engine 4, and released as one of the main early access launch tables for Pinball FX on March 31, 2022.
+One was developed in their PinFX engine for Pinball FX3 and released on March 10, 2022; the other was developed in Unreal Engine 4, and released as one of the main early access launch tables for Pinball FX on March 31, 2022.
 Both feature additional optional animations, including on the bottom of the playfield.

 The table was the first third-party licensed Williams table made by Zen Studios that was not released on The Pinball Arcade.
 Due to the difficulty and expense in obtaining all licenses it released at a higher price point than all previous tables.